VisLab/eegvis/README.txt

 The eegVis package provides configurable viewers for exploring and summarizing array data, such as multichannel EEG.
-The eegVis package requires MATLAB 2010a or later and the MATLAB Statistics toolbox.
+The eegVis package requires MATLAB 2010a or laterm but does not run on the most recent versions of MATLAB.
+There are no immediate plans to update.

+The eegvis package also requires the  MATLAB Statistics toolbox.
 The dependencies on the statististics toolbox are minor:
       nanmean, nanmedian, and kurtosis.

 To run without eeglab: